 3) Realistic expectations and market knowledge

 This might surprise you, but a great apartment locator will more than likely not say “yes” to everything a client wants.
 Don’t get us wrong, “unicorn deals” definitely exist and we’re skilled at finding them, but for the most part, calculated compromise often has to happen for renters to get what’s most important to them.
 More often than not, you can walk through our offices at any point in time and hear agents having open and candid conversations around meeting the needs of their clients and realistically educating them on what’s currently attainable based on the flow of the market.
 Similar to residential real estate, the apartment market has ebbs and flows that reflect a variety of pricing and specials being offered.

 Maybe you’re looking for a studio apartment in the middle of the city with floor-to-ceiling windows and a rooftop pool for $1000 per month.
-Something your locator should do is educate you and set your expectations on all the aspects of your apartment search.
+Something your locator should do is educate you and set realistic expectations on all the aspects of your apartment search.
 Smart City’s Apartment Triangle helps clients understand how they can get the most out of their next apartment.
 They will help you prioritize what is most important and select apartments that often meet just two of the three search criteria: location, finishes, and price.
 A great locator will always shoot it straight with you about what you’re looking for and lead with market knowledge.
 That’s why we’re all here – to be the apartment experts so our clients don’t have to!

 4) Sense of urgency